eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 - `delete_on_termination` - (Optional) - Bool - DeleteOnTermination configures volume retention policy upon instance termination.<br />The volume is deleted by default.
 Cluster deletion does not remove retained volumes.
 - `device` - (Required) - String - Device is an optional device name of the block device.
 - `encrypted` - (Optional) - Bool - Encrypted indicates you want to encrypt the volume.
-- `iops` - (Optional) - Int - Iops is the provisioned IOPS for the volume when the volume type is io1, io2 or gp3 (AWS only).
+- `iops` - (Optional) - Int - IOPS is the provisioned IOPS for the volume when the volume type is io1, io2 or gp3 (AWS only).
 - `throughput` - (Optional) - Int - Throughput is the volume throughput in MBps when the volume type is gp3 (AWS only).
 - `key` - (Optional) - String - Key is the encryption key identifier for the volume.
 - `size` - (Optional) - Int - Size is the size of the volume in GB.